 Stand Out Features

-Each of the monitors stands out in certain departments, and we’ll help you see these factors here.
+These pair of monitors stands out in certain departments, and we’ll help you see these factors here.

 The JBL LSR305 stands out because:

-- Sound quality: It’s the ideal entry-level monitor pick for producers and engineers on the lookout for excellent reference level sound quality.
+- Sound quality: The 305 is the ideal entry-level studio monitor pick for producers and engineers on the lookout for excellent reference level sound quality.

 - Tone: The sound varies between flat and neutral but also has a warm quality.

-- Stereo imaging: The stereo imaging feature is excellent, and placing these monitors in the right spot will offer an excellent output.
+- Stereo imaging: The stereo imaging feature on the 305 is excellent, and placing these monitors in the right spot will offer an excellent output.

 - LF: The low end of this monitor goes all the way down to 43Hz.

-- HF: Has a great high-end, as the monitor doesn’t experience distortion even at the highest volumes.
+- HF: The 305 has a great high-end, as the monitor doesn’t experience distortion even at the highest volumes.

 - Genre: Ideal for classical music as you’ll pick up on subtle compositions.